betheden/greek-grammar/content/case_genitive.rst

 The Genitive Case may be used to describe a kinship relationship.
 In most cases The Genitive of Kinship is used to describe someone who is the physical descendent (son or daughter) of someone.
-However, it can be used to refer to anyone who is a descendent in a “spiritual sense” or  someone who is a descendent several generations removed.
+However, it can be used to refer to anyone who is a descendent in a “spiritual sense” or  someone who is a descendent several generations apart.
 Therefore in Luke 13:16  the woman is called a daughter of Abraham even though over a thousand years had passed.
 The woman is still considered to be a daughter of Abraham.
 The Genitive of Kinship may also be used to describe the parent of someone or a relationship by marriage to someone.

-*Note:* Some grammars make a distinction between when the noun that would describe the kinship relationship (“Son”) is present and when it is omitted.
+*Note:* Some grammars make a distinction between when the noun describing the kinship relationship (“Son”) is present and when it is absent.
 In this grammar we are not making that fine of a distinction.
 When the noun that describes the kinship relationship is absent, the “kinship relationship”  is implied by the Genitive of Kinship.
 The definite article may (or may not) be present.
 This implied relationship is then included in the translation.